HanSolo15e/HandTrakingMouse/README.md

 **Note: This implementation has only been tested on MacOS and may not work on Windows/Linux systems.**

+## How to use

+* To perform a left click, tap your thumb and index finger while keeping your middle finger pointing up.
+* For a right click, tap your thumb and middle finger while keeping your index finger pointing up.

 ## Requirements

 * **Python 3.11** _(This version is required by Mediapipe)_